hgrandy94/health-analytics/instructions/README.md

 ## Part 1: Workspace and Lakehouse Setup
 1. In this repository, go to health-analytics/data and download all files in the folder.
-2. Navigate to https://app.fabric.microsoft.com/and sign in.
+2. Navigate to https://app.fabric.microsoft.com/ and sign in.
 3. Create a new workspace.
 Click on Workspaces >> +New Workspace, as shown in the screenshot below.
 You can name your workspace whatever you'd like (recommendation: Health Analytics Tutorial).

 ![create_workspace](imgs/1_create_workspace.png)